CN-M/cn-next-blog/posts/a-death-in-the-family.md

 ---
-title: A Death in the Family
+title: 'A Death in the Family'
 date: '10 Oct, 2022'
 category: 'Article'
 ---